 If you have to pay for a minister or for a chapel then you will need to add those to the total.
 Of course, there are a lot of added extras that you may want to add.
 Of course, these don’t have to be exorbitant costs at all.
 They include refreshments, clothing for the deceased and for family members, flowers etc. I am sure that you can figure out how you can get those cheaper.
 In my case, the refreshments were prepared by my friends.

 Knowing what I know now, I would have chosen a cremation over a burial.
 Not that I would want the ashes, no I am not that inclined.
 But for reason of frugal living, I would not have spent so much money on a plot of ground!
 So I have made my choice for my own funeral: I would rather have a cremation, save the money for my child or to help someone in need.

 Frugal living means even in the case of death, you do not go overboard financially.
 That is my view on things anyway.

-Hopefully you will not need to consider this any time soon, but chances are, you will.
+Hopefully, you will not need to consider this any time soon, but chances are, you will.
 Please share this with others who might not know that a funeral does not have to cost so much.
-In fact, Lorraine advised that if a family cannot afford the cost for a funeral, they can check with their Social Services who will arrange things for them, if they qualify.
+In fact, Lorraine advised that if a family cannot afford the cost of a funeral, they can check with their Social Services who will arrange things for them, if they qualify.